jrandolf/codemirror-latex-hint/README.md

+> This hinter is no longer required in CodeMirror 6.
+Please see [lezer-tex](https://github.com/mu-io/lezer-tex) for a grammar plugin for CodeMirror 6.
+> Since CodeMirror 6 is in beta, this repository is deprecated.

 # LaTeX Snippet Hinter for CodeMirror

 This is a hinter function for use with [CodeMirror](https://codemirror.net)'s [showHint.js](https://codemirror.net/doc/manual.html#addon_show-hint) plugin.
 This is based on [TeXStudio](https://github.com/texstudio-org/texstudio)'s autocompletion mechanism.